GenesisFan64/Shinrinx-MARS/README.md

 # Shinrinx-MARS
 A Polygon/Sprites system for the Sega 32X

-This is a rewrite of MdlRenderer-MARS, now it uses an special interrupt to draw the polygons
+This is a rewrite of MdlRenderer-MARS, now it uses a special interrupt to draw the polygons

 NTSC Systems only, untested on PAL